Jamaican Gungo Peas Soup

 All Jamaicans love this hearty, hefty Jamaican Gungo Peas Soup.
 It is vegan, delicious, easy to prepare, and nourishing.
-It freezes well for use later which makes it the perfect meal for a hectic Weekday evening.
+It freezes well for later use, which makes it the perfect meal for a hectic weekday evening.

-One of my favorite dishes is Jamaican Gungo Pea Soup, which comes in second only to my all-time favorite, Red Pea Soup.
+One of my favorite dishes is Jamaican gungo pea soup, which comes in second only to my all-time favorite, Red Pea Soup.
 Almost all of the components in the two soups are the same except the type of beans.

 Gungo Pea Soup, a classic Jamaican soup, is thick and hearty, loaded with vegetables, and packed with dumplings.
 This soup can serve as a dinner on its own because it’s so filling.